-Did you know that 1.7 trillion paper photos in existence today¹?
-We’d venture a guess that some of those are hiding in your basement or in those “who knows what” boxes you’ve found at your parents or grandparents houses.
+Did you know that there are 1.7 trillion paper photos in existence today¹?
+We’d venture a guess that some of those are hiding in your basement or in those “who knows what” boxes you’ve found at your parents' or grandparents' houses.

 But figuring out which photos to keep can seem like a ton of work.
 What’s the criteria?
 What do you do with duplicates?
 What if they aren’t the best photo, but they are still special enough to keep?

 There is a simple 3-step method that makes the entire process easier for you: ABCs.

 The ABC method is a favorite of professional photo managers everywhere: a way of sorting and organizing photos that helps you quickly and easily identify what is worth keeping, those worth archiving but are not a priority, and photos that can be discarded.

 - A: The best photos in that “who knows what” box.
 These are a priority and we want them to be digitized into an album.

 - B: These photos aren’t necessarily the best, the most clear, or the most meaningful, but they are still special and you’d like them digitized to keep them safe.
 These will go into an archival box.